mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 Recovering the names of the functions for compiled software can be surprisingly hard.
 In pursuit of other efficiencies, compilers often make tracing difficult.
 Usually this shows up as missing stack frames or unknown function names.
-Later we will review a few examples, but for now, just be aware that these deficiencies can occur and the remedy (adding debug symbols) may or may not be straightforward depending on how the software was built.
+Later we will review a few examples, but for now, just be aware that these deficiencies can occur.
+Remedies such as resolving debug symbols may or may not be straightforward depending on how the software was built.